PaulConyngham/jekyll-now/about.md

 ![alt text](https://image.ibb.co/dvd5kT/Screen_Shot_2018_06_26_at_10_13_47_pm.png)

-However, drones WERE hyped in 2014 and out of the six professors that I personally approached, none of them were keen to have me on as a Masters student.
+Drones however, WERE hyped in 2014 and out of the six professors that I personally approached, none of them were keen to have me on as a Masters student.
 No-one had heard of an Echo State State Network and promptly brushed me aside.